Student Bank Accounts

 Who's eligible: University students about to start or in their first year, or apprentices (unless switching, see FAQs)

-You need to be 18 or over, a UK resident and studying in your first year, or about to start a 2 year+ undergrad course or a level 4 to 7 apprenticeship.
+You need to be 18 or over, a UK resident and studying in your first year, or about to start a two-year or more undergrad course or a level four to seven apprenticeship.

 If you're not in your first year of study you must switch your account from another bank.

-To get the railcard, you'll need to open a Santander 123 Student Account for the first time and make the £500/term pay-in.
-You must register for online banking, which will take 7-10 days to set up, then enter a special code on the railcard website, which is valid for 60 days ONLY.
+To get the railcard, you'll need to open a Santander 123 student account for the first time and make the £500/term pay-in.
+You must register for online banking, which will take seven to 10 days to set up, then enter a special code on the railcard website, which is valid for two months ONLY.

-Make sure you enter the code within the timeframe, as they won't issue you another code.
+Make sure you enter the code within the timeframe, as it won't issue you another code.
 You'll get your railcard within five working days of ordering.

 We valued the railcard by working it out against a three-year railcard which normally costs £70, as four-year cards aren't available for general purchase.
 The railcard is also available to full-time students aged 26 and over.